Fluency Disorders - Stuttering

 Assessment of clinical cases in the classroom

-Independent personal study and exam preparation
+Independent personal study

 Course total